itp-school-2023/itp-school-2023.github.io/index.md

 rigorous analysis of complex systems: for instance, of hardware components, software programs, or of deep results in mathematics.

-The First International Summer School on Interactions of Proof Assistants and Mathematics presents state-of-the-art proof assistants from different angles: theoretical foundations, engineering aspects, applications in areas including mathematics
+The first International Summer School on Interactions of Proof Assistants and Mathematics presents state-of-the-art proof assistants from different angles: theoretical foundations, engineering aspects, applications in areas including mathematics